pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.16.3 (2019-08-15):
+  - split construct_object
+  - change stuff back to keep mypy happy
+  - move setting of version based on YAML directive to scanner, allowing to check for file version during TAG directive scanning

 0.16.2 (2019-08-15):
   - preserve YAML and TAG directives on roundtrip, correctly output #